-3. A difference in intelligence that falls outside the typical range of intelligence: The school is providing special classes for students with abnormalities who need special educational procedures.
+3. A difference in intelligence that falls outside the typical range of intelligence: Greg's school is providing special classes for students with abnormalities who need special educational procedures.

 2. Being fully involved in doing something that a person wants to achieve: Shirley's absorbabilities while studying at the university resulted in a doctor's degree that was achieved in less time than is normally required.

 2. Harshness, bitterness, or severity: "She had a reputation for expressing her temperamental acerbities in language which was very bitter and disturbing for those to whom she directed such acerbities."

 2. Corpulence; fatness.

 3. Excessive accumulation of lipids (fat) in a site or organ.

 2. Family resemblance or a relationship by marriage: There was a special affinity for the two friends because they were also cousins.

 3. An inherent similarity between people or things: There is a close affinity between lemons and limes.

 Sarah felt an affinity with all of those who suffered because their pains were also her pains.4.
 Etymology: Affinity comes from Latin affinitas, which means "kinship by marriage, as distinct from blood kinship".